stelcodes/nuzzle/README.md

 > **WARNING**: Nuzzle is in the alpha stage.
 Expect API breakages.

-## Design Goals
+## What is Nuzzle?
+Nuzzle is a static site generator that's for people who love:
+- Data-oriented functional programming ✨
+- REPL-driven workflows 🔁
+- The awesome combination of Clojure and Hiccup 💞
+- Simplicity 🌷

+Nuzzle is a Clojure library, but you could also think about it as a micro-framework.
+It's goal is to define a simple yet powerful process for turning data and functions into a static site.
+Nuzzle aims to be the only dependency that your static site project needs.
+It also aims to provide a rich REPL experience that can leverage the power of nREPL clients like Cider and Conjure for extremely fast feedback loops while experimenting with your site appearance and content.

-With Nuzzle you can...
+**With Nuzzle you can...**
-- create beautiful static websites
+- Create beautiful static websites
-- keep all website data inside a single EDN file
+- Manage all website data inside an EDN file
-- plug in a single function that produces Hiccup for every webpage
+- Plug in a single function that produces Hiccup for every webpage
-- retrieve all website data while inside that function
+- Retrieve all website data while inside that function
-- write content using markup languages
+- Keep content in markup files (Markdown, HTML)
-- set up a REPL-driven rapid feedback loop with built-in hot-reloading web server
+- Utilize a built-in, REPL-driven, hot-reloading web server
-- tag webpages
+- Tag webpages
-- create subdirectory and tag index webpages
+- Create subdirectory and tag index webpages
-- create an RSS feed
+- Create an RSS feed

 ## Real World Example
-Want to read some code?
-Check out [this repo](https://github.com/stelcodes/dev-blog) which uses Nuzzle to build [this website](https://stel.codes).
+Want to read some code already?
+Check out [this repo](https://github.com/stelcodes/dev-blog) which uses Nuzzle to build my personal developer blog deployed at [stel.codes](https://stel.codes).

 ## Nuzzle's API
 All of Nuzzle's functionality is conveniently wrapped up with just three functions in the `codes.stel.nuzzle.api` namespace: